Hits Radio South Yorkshire

-Hallam FM is an Independent Local Radio station based in Sheffield, England, owned and operated by Bauer as part of the Hits Radio network.
-It broadcasts to South Yorkshire.
+Hits Radio South Yorkshire, formerly Hallam FM, is an Independent Local Radio station based in Sheffield, England, owned and operated by Bauer Media Audio UK as part of the Hits Radio network.
+It broadcasts to South Yorkshire and Chesterfield.

-As of December 2022, the station has a weekly audience of 251,000 listeners according to RAJAR.
+As of September 2024, the station has a weekly audience of 330,000 listeners according to RAJAR.

 History

-The station started broadcasting on 1548 kHz/194m AM, 95.2 and 95.9 MHz FM under the name of Radio Hallam from its studios at Hartshead in Sheffield City Centre on 1 October 1974.
-The first presenter heard on air was ex-BBC Radio 1 DJ Johnny Moran - the first record he played was I've Got the Music in Me by Kiki Dee, which stuck after a minute and a half.
+The station started broadcasting on 1548 kHz/194m AM, 95.2 and 95.9 MHz FM under the name of Radio Hallam from its studios at Hartshead in Sheffield city centre on 1 October 1974.
+The first presenter heard on air was ex-BBC Radio 1 DJ Johnny Moran – the first record he played was I've Got the Music in Me by Kiki Dee, which stuck after a minute and a half.

 On 1 October 1985, Radio Hallam's broadcast area significantly increased when it began to broadcast to all of South Yorkshire.
 In 1987, Radio Hallam merged with neighbouring Yorkshire stations Pennine Radio in Bradford and Viking Radio in Hull to form the now-defunct Yorkshire Radio Network.

 The frequencies were changed during the 1980s to 96.1 FM for Rotherham, 97.4 FM for Sheffield, 102.9 FM for Barnsley, and 103.4 for the remainder of South Yorkshire.
 After a take-over of the parent company YRN by the Metro Radio Group, the AM frequency became Great Yorkshire Gold.
 As part of Hallam's licence agreement, the Rotherham transmitter ceased to be used by the station in the 1990s.
 Hallam also moved its studio facilities to 900 Herries Road, close to Sheffield Wednesday's Hillsborough ground.
 The office space at Hartshead was formerly used by the Sheffield Star newspaper.

 As the Metro Radio Group was bought by EMAP, Hallam FM also became part of the Big City Network in Northern England.
 In 2011, Bauer Media's Big City Network was replaced by the Place Portfolio, containing the group's local radio stations.

+In 2016, Hallam FM was the "Station of the Year" at that year's ARIAS Radio Awards.

-As of October 2019, Hallam FM's Sheffield studios are shared with sister Yorkshire station Viking FM, following the closure of Viking's studios in Hull.
+From late 2019 until early 2020 Hallam FM's Sheffield studios were shared with sister Yorkshire station Viking FM, following the closure of Viking's studios in Hull.
+Viking FM was then moved to co-locate with Pulse 1 in Leeds.

+Hits Radio rebrand

+On 10 January 2024, station owners Bauer announced Hallam FM would be rebranded as Hits Radio South Yorkshire on 17 April 2024, as part of a network-wide relaunch involving 17 local radio stations in England and Wales.
+The announcement signalled the end of the Radio Hallam brand after nearly 50 years of broadcasting.

+On 20 March 2025, Bauer announced it would end its local Hits Radio breakfast show for South Yorkshire to be replaced by a new national breakfast show for England and Wales on 9 June 2025.
+Local news and traffic bulletins were retained but the station's Sheffield studios were closed.

+The station's final local programme aired on 6 June 2025.